atbcb/usab-uswds/_research/exterior-surfaces/about-this-study.md

 title: About this Study
 order-number: 1
 research-title: About this Study
-Status: Completed
+status: completed
-Year-Completed: 2003
+year-completed: 2003
-Topic: Improved Engineered Wood Fiber (EWF) Surfaces
+topic: Improved Engineered Wood Fiber (EWF) Surfaces
 ---

 #### Background